 The digital autopilot was used for the transposition maneuver scheduled to begin 20 seconds after spacecraft separation from the S-IVB.
-The time delay was to allow the command and service modules to drift approximately 70 feet prior to thrusting back toward the S-IVB.
-The separation and the beginning of transposition were on time.
-To assure a pitchup maneuver for better visibility through the hatch window, pitch axis control was retained in a manual mode until after a pitchup rate of approximately 1 deg/sec was attained.
+The time delay was to allow the command and service modules to drift about 70 feet prior to thrusting back toward the S-IVB.
+Separation and the beginning of transposition were on time.
+In order to assure a pitch-up maneuver for better visibility through the hatch window, pitch axis control was retained in a manual mode until after a pitch-up rate of approximately 1 deg/sec was attained.
 Control was then given to the digital autopilot to continue the combined pitch/roll maneuver.
-However, the autopilot stopped pitching up at this point, and it was necessary to reestablish manual control.
-(See "Guidance, Navigation, and Control" in section 8 for more discussion of the autopilot.)
-This control cycle was repeated several times before the autopilot continued the transposition maneuver.
-Consequently, additional time and reaction control fuel (18 pounds above the preflight nominal) were required, and the spacecraft reached a maximum separation distance of at least 100 feet from the S-IVB.
+However, the autopilot stopped pitching up at this point, and it was necessary to reestablish manual control (see section 8.6 for more discussion of this subject).
+This cycle was repeated several times before the autopilot continued the transposition maneuver.
+Consequently, additional time and reaction control fuel (18 pounds above preflight nominal) were required, and the spacecraft reached a maximum separation distance of at least 100 feet from the S-IVB.

-The subsequent closing maneuvers were made normally under digital autopilot control by using a 2-deg/sec rate and 0.5° deadband control mode.
-Contact was made at an estimated 0.1 ft/sec, without side velocity, but with a small roll misalinement.
-Subsequent tunnel inspection revealed a roll index angle of 2.0° and a contact mark on the drogue 4 inches long.
+The subsequent closing maneuvers were made normally under digital autopilot control, using a 2-deg/sec rate and 0.5-degree deadband control mode.
+Contact was made at an estimated 0.1 ft/sec, without side velocity, but with a small roll misalignment.
+Subsequent tunnel inspection revealed a roll index angle of 2.0 degrees and a contact mark on the drogue 4 inches long.
 Lunar module extraction was normal.